 To wrap up

-Aktiia is a true innovation because it allows recording blood pressure over long periods of time in a non-intrusive way.
+Aktiia is a true innovation because it allows recording blood pressure over extended periods in a non-intrusive way.
 The device is currently being sold in the UK and can be pre-ordered for less than $200.

-We look forward to extensively test it and provide you with our first feedback about what could well be one of the most innovative blood pressure measurement devices.
+We look forward to extensively testing it and providing you with our first feedback about what could well be one of the most innovative blood pressure measurement devices.